 Common Cybersecurity Attacks Everyone Should Know About; Is your Organization Safe?

-Arguably the most common type of cyber attack, ‘malware’, which refers to various types of malicious software, files, or programs that have malicious intent of causing damage or gaining unauthorized access to a user, computer, server, or network.
-Malware comes in many forms including; viruses, worms, spyware, trojan horses, ransomware, etc.
+Malware is arguably the most common type of cyber attack.
+‘Malware’ refers to software, files, or programs intent on causing damage or gaining unauthorized access to a user, server, or network.
+Malware comes in many forms, including viruses, worms, spyware, trojan horses, ransomware, etc.

 The ultimate goal for malware is to gain access to a network or computer through a vulnerability, then install the malicious software.
 There are countless ways attackers can gain access, but most of them require the user to take action to install the malware.
-This can be as simple as getting a user to click on a dangerous link or open an infectious email attachment disguised as a non-threatening Word document or Excel file.
+This can be as simple as a user clicking on a dangerous link or opening an infectious email attachment disguised as a non-threatening Word document or Excel file.

 Once inside the system, malware can take a wide variety of malicious actions like: install additional malware, take over control of the user’s computer, monitor the user’s actions and keystrokes, inhibit access to a network, collect and transmit confidential data from your machine or servers to any desired destination, even make the computer totally inoperative.